-The creation of a complex equivalence has long been a propaganda move by various governments, regimes and advertisers.
-The placing of Timothy Leary and Charles Manson into the same prison cell block produces an interesting response from people who know little about those political times: “Charles Manson, hmmm….he was bad, wasn`t he?
+The creation of a complex equivalence has long been a propaganda move by various governments, regimes, and advertisers.
+The placing of Timothy Leary and Charles Manson in the same prison cell block produces an interesting response from people who know little about those political times: “Charles Manson, hmmm… he was bad, wasn’t he?
 Leary….hmmm….was he bad too?”

 At least it is direct and you know what is being done to you and who is doing it.
 You know who your enemy is.
 But most of the harm that is done to children in schools they can’t and don’t resist, because they don’t know what is being done to them or who is doing it, or because, if they do know, they think it is being done by kindly people for their own good.